 Block Specific IP Range

-To block a specific IP range in order to deny, the incoming traffic coming from specific range of IP.
-Execute given below command which drop incoming packet coming from IP 192.168.1.100 till IP 192.168.1.200
+To block a specific IP range in order to deny, the incoming traffic coming from a specific range of IP.
+Execute given below command which drops incoming packet coming from IP 192.168.1.100 till IP 192.168.1.200

 Here you can change the action to allow traffic from a particular IP range using –j ACCEPT options.

 Block Specific Mac Address

 To block a specific Mac address in order to deny, the incoming traffic coming from a specific machine.
 Execute given below command which drops incoming packet coming from given Mac address or attacker machine.

 sudo iptables -A INPUT -m mac --mac-source FC:AA:14:6A:9A:A2 -j DROP